 This animation starts slowly and ends fast.
 Because of abrupt end may seem unusual.

 Starts more quickly than linear ones, and it also has deceleration at the end.
 Easing out is typically the best for user interface work as it seems most familiar and natural.

 Union of the last two types.
 It looks good on short animations.

 Look interesting, but they overload the animation, so it should be applied pointwise and only if this effect is suitable.

 More examples easings.net.

-For natural users communication with app interface or site don’t forget to design the animated transitions.
+For natural users communication with app interface or site we, a mobile application development company, don’t forget to design the animated transitions.
 They will help create a friendly interface and attractive microinteractions, your site or application will be much more pleasant.

 Take care of your users